Intro

 model = SciModel([x,y], Data(Fxy))

-can be trained by calling model.train
+SciModel can be trained by calling model.train.

 training_history = model.train([X_data, Y_data], Fxy_data)

-object records the loss for each epoch as well as other parameters.
+training_history object records the loss for each epoch as well as other parameters.

 Check Keras' documentation for more details.

-object also provides functionality such as predict
+SciModel object also provides functionality such as predict and save.

 SciModel